bo-oz/vimeo_me2/README.md

 ### 1.2.0
 * Updated the upload code to use the new 3.4 spec for uploading: https://developer.vimeo.com/api/upload/videos#resumable-guide
+  * The result of an upload is no longer the video URL, but the entire video JSON response
 * Did some refactoring to the HTTP Request class